For Media

 Australian media, communications and public relations professionals play an important role in influencing social attitudes and perceptions of suicide and mental health concerns.

 Australian media are a major source of information for the community.
-The way suicide, mental health concerns and alcohol and other drugs are reported or communicated about plays a huge role in demystifying negative stereotypes.
+The way suicide, mental health concerns and alcohol and other drugs are reported or communicated about plays a huge role in shaping the public discourse about suicide.
+There is the potential to increase stigma and distress, isolate people and, in some situations, increase the risk of suicide.
+However, it can also challenge stigma, promote help seeking and help offering behaviours, provide education, hope, and raise awareness.

 Mindframe media guidelines